 - Creating civil systems that are efficient and sustainable

-A bachelor's degree is usually the minimum standard for entry-level engineers.
-According to the Department of Labor, 46.7 percent of environmental engineers have a bachelor's degree and 33.4 percent have a master's degree.
+A bachelor's degree in environmental engineering is usually the minimum standard for entry-level engineers.
+According to the Department of Labor, 41 percent of environmental engineers have a bachelor's degree and 48 percent have a master's degree.

 Students with associate degrees can enter the workforce as environmental engineering technicians, working under the direction of an engineer, or continue on to earn a bachelor's degree.

-Bachelor's degree programs provide a strong fundamental background in engineering science, design and practice; the focus may be slightly different, depending on the school.
+Bachelor's degree programs aim to provide a strong fundamental background in engineering science, design and practice.
+Different programs will have different areas of focus so it is important to explore a wide range of schools offering environmental engineering before enrolling in a particular program.
 Some programs are oriented toward a career, others toward graduate study.
 An internship can also be an important component of an environmental engineering program.

 Master's degree programs focus on the student's area of specialization.
 According to the American Academy of Environmental Engineers, or AAEE, many employers today prefer to hire engineers who have master's degrees.